cyph3r57/cyph3r57/README.md

 - 👋 Hi, I’m @cyph3r57
 - 👀 I’m interested in web programming
 - 🌱 I’m currently learning HTML, CSS and Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Logica Informatica https://www.logica3.it
 - 📫 How to reach me: giannirussu@gmail.com

 <!---